jastr945/langflow-vault-prisma-airs-agent/README.md

 To use the Prisma AIRS (API Intercept Solution), you’ll need the following:

 - A valid Prisma AIRS API token

 - A configured deployment profile

 Once your deployment profile is set up, update its name in two places within the flow:

-1. Context with Credentials component
+1. `Context with Credentials` component > `Prisma AIRS deployment profile` field

-- Open the code > Update profile_name on line 72.

-2. Prisma AIRS component

-Open the code > Update profile_name on line 377.
+2. `Prisma AIRS` component  > `Prisma AIRS deployment profile` field

 For detailed setup instructions, refer to the [official PANW Prisma AIRS documentation](https://docs.paloaltonetworks.com/ai-runtime-security/activation-and-onboarding/activate-your-ai-runtime-security-license/create-an-ai-instance-deployment-profile-in-csp).